Kron4ek/Conty/README.md

 There are a few ways to update Conty and get the latest packages, use whichever works best for you.

 * First of all, you can simply download latest release from the [releases page](https://github.com/Kron4ek/Conty/releases), i usually upload a new release about every month.
-* You can use the self-update feature (`./conty.sh -u`) integrated into Conty, it will update all integrated packages and will rebuild the squashfs/dwarfs image.
-Read the internal help for more information about it.
 * You can manually create a Conty executable with latest packages inside, read the [How to create your own Conty executables](#how-to-create-your-own-conty-executables) section below.
 * You can clone the repository and [use GitHub Actions](#automated-github-actions) to get new Conty file according your specifications, every week (see Automated section below).